 - Add the mushrooms, sprinkle over a pinch of salt and sauté for approximately 10 minutes until they turn golden brown around the edges and cooked through.

 - When the mushrooms are done, add them into the prepared sauce and stir well.
 Check and adjust the seasoning if necessary.

 - Add a little water if the sauce has turned too thick; the sauce should be of coating consistency but not too clingy.

-- Simmer for another three to four minutes and then serve hot, sprinkled with the chopped coriander.
+- Simmer for final three to four minutes and serve the warm rogan mushroom with plain basmati rice, sprinkled with the freshly chopped coriander leaves.